Shopify/polaris/src/components/Scrollable/README.md

 Scrollable containers hold longer form text and let merchants scroll as they read to expose more information when they’re ready to see it.

-> **Not what you’re looking for?**
->* To put long sections of information under a block that can be expanded or collapsed by the merchant, [use the collapsible component](/components/collapsible).

 ---